helsenorge/refero/README.md

 ### `onFieldsNotCorrectlyFilledOut: () => void`

 This callback is called when a required field is not filled out, or if a field is incorrectly filled out.

+### `onStepChange: (newIndex: number) => void`

+This callback is called when the current step in a step-view changes.
+It takes in the parameter newIndex, which contains the new index that the current index will be updated to.
+This can be used to make progress indicators display the correct step.

 # Enum definitions